susanwinters214/webdev/README.md

 ## BACK END DEVELOPMENT

+### HTTP
+The Hypertext Transfer Protocol (HTTP) is a protocol that web browsers and web servers use to communicate.
+It sets the specifications for HTTP requests and responses.
+A 'client' requests to view a website (by typing in a URL in the browser).
+This sends a "GET" request to the server.
+The 'server' then responds by finding the requested files hosted on the server and sends them back to the client via an HTTP response.

 ### Web Servers
 A web server is software that processes requests via HTTP.
-* [Apache](http://httpd.apache.org) - Most used web server software; open source community, used to provide server side language support like PHP.
+* [Apache](http://httpd.apache.org) - Most used web server software; open source community, used to provide server side language support like PHP. _https://en.wikipedia.org/wiki/Apache_HTTP_Server_
 * [Nginx](http://nginx.org) - Pronounced Engine X - Open source, focuses on high concurrency, performance and low memory usage.
 Good for serving static concntent.
-Used for advanced solutions such as load balancing.
-Can NOT be used for server side languages.
+Used for advanced solutions such as load balancing and serving as a reverse proxy.
+Can NOT be used for server side languages. _https://en.wikipedia.org/wiki/Nginx_
 * [IIS](https://www.iis.net) - Developed by Microsoft.
-Out of the box support for services such as FTP & SMTP.
+Out of the box support for services such as FTP & SMTP. _https://en.wikipedia.org/wiki/Internet_Information_Services_

+## Set Up a Server on Your "Local" Computer
 * [WAMP](https://en.wikipedia.org/wiki/WampServer) - Windows, Apache, MySQL, PHP
 * [MAMP](https://www.mamp.info/en/downloads/) - MacIntosh, Apache, MySQL, PHP
-* [Amppx](http://www.ampps.com/downloads) - Windows, Mac or Linux
+* [Ampps](http://www.ampps.com/downloads) - Windows, Mac or Linux

 ### Switch from Using a Text Editor to an IDE